Blaizzy/mlx-embeddings/docs/Manpage.md

 `HOMEBREW_BOOTSNAP`

 : If set, use Bootsnap to speed up repeated `brew` calls.
-A no-op when using Homebrew's vendored, relocatable Ruby on macOS (as it doesn't work).
+A no-op on Linux when not using Homebrew's vendored, relocatable Ruby.

 `HOMEBREW_BOTTLE_DOMAIN`